markandeyp/nodejs-training/assignment.md

-# Render user profile on home page

-## Use the profile endpoint to pull single user's information (Profile Image, First Name, Last Name)

-## Render user image (circular) on the right side of the header (next to the search field) along with User's first-name
+# Allow user to add/update address list

+## On profile page, display user's current addresses

+## Add a "Add" button to allow the user to enter a new address (Address line 1, City, State, Pincode)

+## Allow the user to edit an existing address